-We scientists must communicate what we do and the value of our research if we want continued government funding.
+We scientists must communicate what we do and the value of our research if we want continued government funding and public support.
 Toward this goal, ASCB’s Committee for Postdocs and Graduate Students (COMPASS) is sponsoring a Share Your Science video contest.
 The goal of the contest is to increase basic science awareness and improve public attitudes about research funding through short, entertaining videos.

 - You must be a member of the American Society for Cell Biology (join here).

 - be clear, concise and aimed at a non-scientist audience;

 - demonstrate why your work is relevant and important to the public at large;

 - engage, entertain and delight.
 We want folks to walk away smiling because they learned some very cool new science facts, and be as excited about your work as you are.
 (We want folks to be as excited about your work as you are.

 - Videos should be between 2-3 minutes in length.

 - Videos can, but do not have to, include actors/scientists on camera.

 - Submitted videos should be original content generated for this contest.